 As visible in Table A 2, LLM or SJD graduates are not negligible among the whole class of APEs .
 In proportionality with the number of graduates from both programs, say, JD's and graduate law, their share is not grossly disparate.
 This indicates that the law graduates consider the graduate law degree not mere ornamental, but a chance to deepen their legal knowledge as career legal educators (Cf. Sheldon & Krieger, 2007).
-Nevertheless, the vein of legal academia in the US is still steered and dominated by JD degree holders, who often are great scholars of basic legal subjects, such as the constitutional and criminal laws, criminal procedure, administrative laws, torts and contracts -- a kind of Napoleonic rubric of modern laws and obviously the first year courses of law schools.26 LLM study seems to be a significant entry point of scholarship because of its specialization, and SJD degree can be a strong stimulus to accelerate scholarly devotion in other cases.27 Such specialized study also bears relevance to address the needs of a scholar on his or her interdisciplinary conceptualization of research themes, such as law and economics.28 Added to these factors inherent in the graduate law study is the finding that about all LLM degree holders had experienced the basic legal education of US law schools, while some of SJDs have no US law degree, but only LLBs of foreign law department or law schools.29
+Nevertheless, the vein of legal academia in the US is still steered and dominated by JD degree holders, who often are great scholars of basic legal subjects, such as the constitutional and criminal laws, criminal procedure, administrative laws, torts and contracts -- a kind of Napoleonic rubric of modern laws and obviously the first year courses of law schools.26 LLM study seems to be a significant entry presented the theme of legal education in the US.
+He described the three years of law school as felt by the typical point of scholarship because of its specialization, and SJD degree can be a strong stimulus to accelerate scholarly devotion in other cases.27 Such specialized study also bears relevance to address the needs of a scholar on his or her interdisciplinary conceptualization of research themes, such as law and economics.28 Added to these factors inherent in the graduate law study is the finding that about all LLM degree holders had experienced the basic legal education of US law schools, while some of SJDs have no US law degree, but only LLBs of foreign law department or law schools.29